zhangzhics/CITS5503_Sem2/Labs/Lab4KMSEncryption.md

 ### [5] Apply `pycryptodome` for encryption/decryption

-Write another Python script that uses the python library `pycryptodome` to encrypt and decrypt each file in the S3 bucket.
+Write another Python script that uses the Python library `pycryptodome` to encrypt and decrypt each file in the S3 bucket.
 Both encrypted and decrypted files will be in the same folder as the original file.

 For encryption/decryption, refer to the example code from [fileencrypt.py](https://github.com/zhangzhics/CITS5503_Sem2/blob/master/Labs/src/fileencrypt.py)